Skip to main content

 Template Sources

 GitHub Template — A repository in github:Org/repo format.
 Supports branch selection with github:Org/repo@branch.
+Public repos clone with no GitHub token — Trinity clones them anonymously.
+This is source-mode only: an anonymous clone can't push back, so pushing, Working-Branch mode, and fork-to-own still require a token.
 Private repos require a GitHub PAT.

 Admin-Configured Templates — GitHub repos configured by an admin in Settings.
 Metadata is fetched from each repo's template.yaml via the GitHub API and cached for 10 minutes.
-These appear as cards on the Templates page.
+These appear as cards on the Library page's Agent Templates tab (/library?tab=templates; the old /templates path redirects there).

 From Scratch — Creates a minimal agent with a default CLAUDE.md.